jbox-web/ajax-datatables-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'jquery-datatables-rails'
     gem 'ajax-datatables-rails'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install ajax-datatables-rails

 ## Usage

-TODO: Write usage instructions here
+### Model
+Run the following command:

+    rails generate ajaxdatatable <modelname>

+This will generate a file in `app/datatables`
 ## Contributing

 1. Fork it